dadi/docs/docs/api/latest.md

 }
 ```

-APO returns a response with a `url` property that contains the signed URL for uploading the specified file:
+API returns a response with a `url` property that contains the signed URL for uploading the specified file:

 ```http
 HTTP/1.1 200 OK